MadalinDolca/Licenta/README.md

 # Mobile app for promoting and licensing artists' works

+This is an app that I developed for my undergraduate thesis.
+Its purpose is to offer the artists the ability to upload and distribute their music in a controlled manner via the other users of this app by implementing a usage request, evaluation and license generating mechanism to offer the applicants the permission of complete or partially use of the desired audio content.

 | Home in Light Mode | Home in Dark Mode |
 | - | - |
 | <img src="art/home_light.png" width="300px"/> | <img src="art/home_dark.png" width="300px"/> |